Teacher and two children doing crafts together at a table.

 9. Promote a Visionary Mindset

-Help students set goals, be ambitious, and cultivate a vision for their future.
-Teach them to align their strengths and passions with leadership opportunities, reinforcing the notion that that leadership is directly tied to purpose.
+Help students set goals, be ambitious and cultivate a vision for their future.
+Teach them to align their strengths and passions with leadership opportunities, reinforcing the notion that leadership is directly tied to purpose.

 10. Engage the Whole School Community